jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 1. In the **Enter the commit message** field, enter a descriptive commit message, like `Add deployment information to manifest and updated home page`.
 ![Sample commit message][6]

-1. Click **COMMIT** to commit your changes to your local repository.
+1. Click **Commit** to commit your changes to your local repository.

-1. View your commit in the Active Branch (testbranch) panel under OUTGOING.
+1. View your commit in the Active Branch (testbranch) panel under Outgoing.
 ![Outgoing commit][9]

-1. Click **PUSH** to copy your commit to the remote repository.
+1. Click **Push** to copy your commit to the remote repository.

 ---
 <a name='add_changes_to_the_master_branch'></a>